 When an individual is pregnant and gives birth, they need a proper diet, prenatal vitamins, regular medical check-ups, exercise, emotional support, a birth plan, and continuing connections to their child to nurture a new life.
 Instead, some women in the custody of the Department of Corrections (DOC) have experienced forced separation from their children, lacked consistent prenatal and postpartum care, been handcuffed late in their pregnancies, and had Correctional Officers in the delivery room after doctors asked them to leave.
-These types of conditions can make it more challenging for someone to navigate a high-risk pregnancy, and increase the risk for Black women who already face higher rates of maternal mortality.
+These types of conditions can make it more challenging for someone to navigate a high-risk pregnancy and increase the risk for Black women who already face higher rates of maternal mortality.
 Unlike DC, laws, policies, and practices were changed so that women who are pregnant in Minnesota, Tennessee, and Missouri may be diverted or released to the community to avoid the dangers that exist in jail or prison.
-DC should enact the Safe and Supported Pregnancy and Delivery for Incarcerated Individuals Amendment Act of 2024 with amendments to include community alternatives to incarceration and require that every woman be able to develop their birth plan, including allowing the presence of loved ones and doulas.
-The Act should include a private right of action to sue DC if the DOC does not follow this enacted law.
+DC should fund and implement the Safe and Supported Pregnancy and Delivery for Incarcerated Individuals Amendment Act of 2024 and also pass legislation to create exclusive community alternatives to incarceration for people navigating childbirth and pregnancy as exists in nine states and reflects best practices.

 According to the Prison Policy Initiative, 190,600 women are incarcerated in the United States.
 This number includes local jails, state prisons, juvenile detention, immigration detention, and federal jails and prisons.
 Specifically looking at state prisons, over half of the incarcerated women have children under the age of 18.
 Looking at jails, where over 2 million women will spend at least one day a year, 80 percent have children under 18.
 These women are often the primary caregivers for their children and are charged with lower-level offenses.
 Fifty-eight thousand women enter the jail system while pregnant.